 When I first messaged Strawberrique, she was quick to let me know that it would be a few days before she would even speak to me in depth about my order.
 She was that busy!
 It did cross my mind to check out other logo design profiles, but I appreciated her honesty.
 I checked in with her after a couple of days, and received my completed order within a week.

 Provide Mockups or Sample Work

 Five-star reviews and testimonials of your great work will convince most buyers that you can, in fact, deliver what your gig is promising.
 But, how does a freelancer earn business before they receive their first batch of glowing reviews and comments?
-There are some easy steps you can take to earn business before you have reviews!

-Most buyers want some type of proof that their hired freelance logo designer, or any other freelancer for that matter, are not a scam.
+Most buyers want some type of proof that their hired freelance logo designer, or any other freelancer for that matter, are not scammers.
 One of the best ways to attract business is to send potential buyers your impressive portfolio.
 Spend some time preparing samples of your work to send out for when buyers request more proof.
 You’ll find that even the freelancers who have been selling for years have some sort of portfolio ready to go.

 Strawberrique took it a step farther.
 In addition to allowing me to view her Fiverr portfolio, she created a sketched mockup to give me an idea of what my final product would look like.
 This built my trust in her services, and it also got me even more excited to see the final logo!

-Be Open to Suggestions and Revision Requests
+Be Open to Revision Requests

 Despite your best efforts and attention to detail, you will have buyers that will request revisions once you have submitted your final work.
 This should be expected!
 Someone is hiring you for your creative expertise and, in the end, they may have visualized something different than what you produced.